Frei Municipality: Coat of arms

-The coat of arms was granted on 6 February 1987, and they were designed by local architect and painter Nils Fiske.
-The two gold crowns on a red background symbolize the relationship between Frei and two Norwegian Kings: King Håkon the Good had a hunting lodge in the area in the 10th century, and the King and the villagers took part on the Battle of Rastarkalv in the municipality in 955.
-King Håkon VII has visited the village in 1955 at the 1000th anniversary of the battle.
+The coat of arms was granted on 6 February 1987 and it was in use until 2008 when the municipality ceased to exist.
+The official blazon is "Gules, two crowns Or in pale" (I rødt to gull kroner, 1-1).
+This means the arms have a red field (background) and the charge is a two gold crowns.
+The crowns have a tincture of Or which means they are commonly colored yellow, but if the shield is made out of metal, then gold is used.
+The two crowns symbolize the relationship between Frei and two Norwegian Kings: King Haakon the Good had a hunting lodge in Bjerkestrand in Frei in the 10th century, and the King and the villagers took part on the Battle of Rastarkalv in the municipality in the year 955.
+King Haakon VII visited the village in 1955 at the 1000th anniversary of the battle.
+The arms were designed by the local architect and painter Nils Fiske.
+The municipal flag has the same design as the coat of arms.